-The Adviser is also the investment adviser to Flat Rock Core Income Fund and Flat Rock Enhanced Income Fund, each a closed-end management investment company that operates as an interval fund, and a private fund exempt from registration under the 1940 Act.
-The Adviser had approximately \$550 million of assets under management as of December 31, 2022.
+The Adviser is also the investment adviser to Flat Rock Core Income Fund and Flat Rock Enhanced Income Fund, each a closed-end management investment company that operates as an interval fund.
+The Adviser had approximately \$1.31 billion of assets under management as of December 31, 2024.
 Flat Rock Global is controlled by Robert K. Grunewald, our Chairman and Chief Executive Officer.
 Mr. Grunewald has over 25 years of experience in closed-end funds, including interval funds, BDCs, middle market finance, private equity and investment banking.
 For more information on Mr. Grunewald's experience, see "Management."